FREQUENTLY ASKED QUESTIONS

 A quorum means that at least three Council members are present.
 There must be a quorum in order to conduct a City Council meeting.

 At study sessions, the Council conducts informal and typically more in-depth discussion of specific issues.
 Study sessions are public meetings, however, no official action may be taken by the Council at a study session.

 How do I email the entire City Council?

-How do I email the entire City Council AND the City Manager?
+How do I email the City Manager?